Updated December 2022

-Writing reports as time-honored year-end activity as sipping egg nog lattes.
-Here's a strategy we use to make writing those missives easier and faster: The Position-Rationale-Proof Strategy©.
+Writing reports as much a time-honored year-end activity as sipping egg nog lattes.
+Here's a strategy make writing those missives easier and faster: The Position-Rationale-Proof Strategy©.

 The PRP helps us think through our ideas in the context of what we want to say and what our audience might need/want to hear.